German invasion of the Netherlands: Royal Netherlands Army

 After September 1939, desperate efforts were made to improve the situation, but with very little result.
 Germany, for obvious reasons, delayed its deliveries; France was hesitant to equip an army that would not unequivocally take its side.
 The one abundant source of readily available weaponry, the Soviet Union, was inaccessible because the Dutch, contrary to most other nations, did not recognise the communist regime.
 An attempt in 1940 to procure Soviet armour captured by Finland failed.

 On 10 May, the most conspicuous deficiency of the Dutch Army lay in its shortage of armour.
 Whereas the other major participants all had a considerable armoured force, the Netherlands had not been able to obtain the minimum of 146 modern tanks (110 light, 36 medium) they had already considered necessary in 1937.
 A single Renault FT tank, for which just one driver had been trained and which had the sole task of testing antitank obstacles, had remained the only example of its kind and was no longer in service by 1940.
 There were two squadrons of armoured cars, each with a dozen Landsverk M36 or M38 vehicles.
 Another dozen DAF M39 cars were in the process of being taken into service, some still having to be fitted with their main armament.
 A single platoon of five Carden-Loyd Mark VI tankettes used by the Artillery completed the list of Dutch armour.

 The Dutch Artillery had available a total of 676 howitzers and field guns: 310 Krupp 75 mm field guns, partly produced in licence; 52 105 mm Bofors howitzers, the only really modern pieces; 144 obsolete Krupp 125 mm guns; 40 150 mm sFH13's; 72 Krupp 150 mm L/24 howitzers and 28 Vickers 152 mm L/15 howitzers.
 As antitank-guns 386 Böhler 47 mm L/39s were available, which were effective weapons but too few in number, being only at a third of the planned strength; another three hundred antiquated 6 Veld (57 mm) and 8 cm staal (84 mm) field guns performed the same role for the covering forces.
 Only eight of the 120 modern 105 mm pieces ordered from Germany had been delivered at the time of the invasion.
 Most artillery was horse-drawn.
+Volunteers were equipped with Oerlikon 20 mm cannons for air defence.

 The Dutch Infantry used about 2,200 7.92 mm Schwarzlose M.08 machine guns, partly licence produced, and eight hundred Vickers machine guns.
 Many of these were fitted in the pillboxes; each battalion had a heavy machine gun company of twelve.
 The Dutch infantry squads were equipped with an organic light machine gun, the M.20 Lewis machine gun, of which about eight thousand were available.
 Most Dutch infantry were equipped with the Geweer M.95 rifle, adopted in 1895.
 There were but six 80 mm mortars for each regiment.
 This lack of firepower seriously impaired the fighting performance of the Dutch infantry.